 For more information, click here.

-- When you notify the credit bureau that you dispute the accuracy of its information, what must the credit bureau do to rectify mistakes?
+- What must a credit bureau do when you notify the credit bureau that you dispute the accuracy of its information?

 For more information, click here.